hieuvp/xpath-html/README.md

 ## Dependencies

-Special thanks to all contributors of these libraries which are the foundation of which `xpath-html` was built upon.
+Special thanks to all contributors of these libraries which are the foundation of what `xpath-html` was built upon.

 1. [xpath](https://github.com/goto100/xpath)
 1. [xmldom](https://github.com/jindw/xmldom)